 Reading Your Texas Crash Report

-Once you or your attorney have a copy of your Texas Crash Report, how do you read it?
+Once you or your attorney have a copy of your driver’s crash report, how do you read it?
 A standard Texas accident report is four pages long and contains a wealth of information about your car accident.
 These are complex documents that play a vital role in your personal injury claim, so it’s vital that the information presented is correct.

 Page One: An Overview of Your Accident

-The first page of your Texas crash report provides a general overview of your accident, including where it happened and the first two parties (such as drivers, pedestrians, or cyclists) involved.
+The first page of your Texas crash report provides a general overview of your accident, including where it happened and the first two parties (such as pedestrians or cyclists) or drivers involved.

 What to look out for: Page one of your Texas accident report will contain various codes.
 These indicate whether the driver was under the influence of drugs or alcohol during the accident and whether they were wearing a seatbelt or helmet.
 It’s vital to check these codes are correct, as they help determine who is liable.